FREQUENTLY ASKED QUESTIONS

 Do you have (or want to have) a technical theatre class at your school?

-Stagecraft 1-4 are state courses available for all schools in Florida.
-Several departments have a stagecraft class because it helps with your program numbers.
-While most drama teachers are stronger in performance, offering stagecraft gets those students involved who like being behind the scenes.
-Many of these teachers have local community and university people help them get the class off the ground.
+Technical Theatre Design and Production courses (previously called Stagecraft) are state courses available for all schools in Florida.
+Several departments have Technical Theatre classes because it helps with your program's opportunity to reach a variety of students.
+While most drama teachers are stronger in performance, offering Technical Theatre gets those students involved who like being behind the scenes.
+Many of teachers have local community and university people, as well as experienced high school Technical Theatre teachers help them get the class off the ground.
 You have a wonderful resource of such teachers in FATE.
 Check us out.
-And having a stagecraft class makes getting those sets done a lot easier!
+And having a Technical Theatre class makes getting those sets done a lot easier!

 My district job is to get our adjudicators.
 Where can I start?

 Start right here.
 Who better to ask than theatre educators from around the state who know exactly what you need.
 Many FATE members are willing and able to be adjudicators.